QIWI-API/payments-docs/_qiwi-form_en.html.md

 * Yandex.Metrika id;
 * Offer reference.

 To use your Custom Payment form, send the alias for the Payment form in `"themeCode"` field in `customFields` object of API request [Invoice](#invoice_put).
-URL received in `payUrl` field of the response would display your Custom Payment form.
+URL received in `payUrl` field of the response points to the Custom Payment form.

 ![Customer form](/images/Custom.png)